tubatree/ld-bnf/README.md

 </details>

 ## What is it?
-Overview
-- This is a package used by BNF-vNext for the first stage of the BNF conversion process.
+This is a package used by BNF-vNext for the first stage of the BNF conversion process.

 ## Stack
-- The system contains two console applications which are the Splitter and LDBNF.
-- This service is a dependency of the BNF-vNext.
+The system contains two console applications which are the Splitter and LDBNF.
+This service is a dependency of the BNF-vNext.

 ### Splitter
 This is a single file console app written in csharp that uses recursion to split out all of the nodes that have an id and a type that match a predefined list.
 Each node is written out to a separate xml file in a directory corresponding to the type.
 The links between the files are all self consistent.
 Some small changes are made to the content e.g. changing some of the data elements into href’s.